-The respondent's perception value indicated the level of service quality received by the patient during the use of health services at Dr. Ramelan hospital.
+The respondent's perception value indicated the level of service quality received by the patient during the use of health services at hospital "X".
 Based on the average value of respondent perception, attribute X5 (Cleanliness of the bathroom and availability of clean water) had the lowest value, while the attribute X8 (Neatness and cleanliness of the appearance of doctors and nurses) had the highest value.
-The expectation value of the respondent showed the respondent's willingness to the quality of service that should be given by Dr. Ramelan hospital.
-The highest expectation value was the attribute of doctors' ability to analyze the disease (X{19}) .
-Whereas the smallest expectation value was the attribute of X1 (Convenient to Inpatient unit location).
+The expectation value of the respondent showed the respondent's willingness to the quality of service that should be given by hospital "X".
+The highest expectation value was the attribute of doctors' ability to analyze the disease (X19).
+While the smallest expectation value attribute X1 (Convenient to Inpatient unit location).

-The analysis of servoual without weight was performed to find out how big the gap between perception and expectation of respondent to health service in Dr. Ramelan hospital.
-Based on the results of this calculation, the attribute X_5 (Cleanliness of the bathroom and availability of clean water) had the largest gap this showed the biggest gap between the perception expectations of respondents to this attribute.
+The analysis of servqual without weight was performed to find out how big the gap between perception and expectation of respondent to health service in hospital "X".
+Based on the results of this calculation, the attribute $X_5$ (Cleanliness of the bathroom and availability of clean water) had the largest gap, this showed the biggest gap between the perception and expectations of respondents to this attribute.
 While the smallest gap value was the attribute of Neatness and cleanliness of the appearance of doctors and nurses (X8).

-From the weighting of each attribute by the hospital management, the highest value of weight on attribute X{19} (The ability of doctors to analyze the disease) was obtained.
-While the lowest weight value was in the Convenient to Inpatient unit location (X_1) attribute.
-In the final result, a weighted servqual value with the highest gap was obtained in the attribute of Cleanliness of the bathroom and availability of clean water (X_5) with a score of -0,0433, The availability of doctors and nurses at the time of patient need (X{18}) with a score of -0,0364, and attribute of Fast, accurate examination, treatment and treatment services (X{10}) with a score of -0,0354. this indicated that these attributes should be a prioritized to improve service quality.
+From the weighting of each attribute by the hospital management, the highest value of weight on attribute $X{19}$ (The ability of doctors to analyze the disease) was obtained.
+While the lowest weight value was in the Convenient to Inpatient unit location ( $X_1$ ) attribute.
+In the final result, a weighted servequal value with the highest gap was obtained in the attribute of Cleanliness of the bathroom and availability of clean water ( $X_5$ ) with a score of -0,0433, The availability of doctors and nurses at the time of patient need ( $X{18}$ ) with a score of -0,0364, and attribute of Fast, accurate examination, treatment and treatment services ( $X{10}$ ) with a score of -0,0354. this indicated that these attributes should be a prioritized to improve service quality.

-4. CONCLUSION
+CONCLUSION

-Based on the results and discussion above, the policy strategy that can be taken by hospital management to improve the quality of service was prioritizing service quality improvement, the first on attribute X_5 (Cleanliness of the bathroom and availability of clean water) with a gap score of -0,0433.
-The second on attribute X{18} (The availability of doctors and nurses at the time of patient need) with a gap score of -0,0364 and the third on attribute X{10} (Fast, accurate examination, treatment and treatment services) with a gap score of -0,0354.
-Attributes these services were assessed by customers was the least quality.
+Based on the results and discussion above, the policy strategy that can be taken by hospital management to improve the quality of service was prioritizing service quality improvement, the first on attribute $X_5$ (Cleanliness of the bathroom and availability of clean water) with a gap score of -0,0433.
+The second on attribute $X{18}$ (The availability of doctors and nurses at the time of patient need) with a gap score of -0,0364 and the third on attribute $X{10}$ (Fast, accurate examination, treatment and treatment services) with a gap score of -0,0354.
+Attributes these services assessed by customers was the least quality.